Innovation Campus - A New Vision for Graduate Education

 Technology meets diversity

-Located adjacent to the nation’s capital in Alexandria, Virginia, the Innovation Campus will unite industry, government, and academia in dynamic project-based learning and research to shape the way knowledge and emerging technologies influence society, driving a new era for the greater Washington D.C., metro area’s innovation economy.
+Virginia Tech is creating a bold, new vision for graduate education in computer science and computer engineering.
+Located adjacent to the nation’s capital in Alexandria, Virginia, the Innovation Campus will unite industry, government, and academia in dynamic project-based learning and research to shape the way emerging technologies influence society, driving a new era for the greater Washington D.C., metro area’s tech ecosystem.

 An immediate impact

-The first Innovation Campus Class, about 75 students, started in the fall of 2020.
-Classes are currently online because of the COVID-19 pandemic.
-Course instruction for the Innovation Campus students will be based out of Virginia Tech’s existing location in Falls Church while the new campus is being built in Alexandria.
+The first Innovation Campus Class, about 75 students, started in the fall of 2020, and today the total number of Innovation Campus graduate students is approximately 190.
+Course instruction for Innovation Campus students will be based out of Virginia Tech’s existing location in Falls Church while the new campus is being built in Alexandria.

-Virginia Tech recently opened its Innovation Campus HQ on the ground level of 3000 Potomac Avenue.
+Virginia Tech recently opened its Innovation Campus HQ on the ground level of 3000 Potomac Avenue, Alexandria, Virginia.
 This new space – adjacent to the future campus location in North Potomac Yard – houses the campus executive offices and features a café-style area where student workgroups, seminars, and community engagement will happen after the pandemic.

 The Innovation Campus will eventually make its home on 3.5 acres in the first phase of a new mixed-use development and innovation district JBG Smith is developing near the future Potomac Yard Metrorail Station.